 VCAT will arrange for a hearing of the policyholder’s dispute.
 Policyholders may seek legal help to prepare themselves for the hearing.
-In small claims, the policyholder (and insurer) will not be able to have a lawyer act for them at the hearing but may be represented by a friend or by a worker from a community organisation.
+In small claims, the policyholder (and insurer) can not have a lawyer act for them at the hearing but may be represented by a friend or by a worker from a community organisation.

 The Australian Prudential Regulation Authority (APRA) is the prudential regulator of banks and other authorised deposit taking institutions, insurance companies and superannuation funds.
 It is a statutory authority whose board includes representatives from the Reserve Bank and the Australian Securities and Investments Commission.

 Policyholders who believe their grievance has not been properly managed by the insurer should contact APRA for advice.
 APRA will not resolve the dispute but will advise the policyholder on the appropriate course of action.